AlgebraicJulia/Decapodes.jl/docs/src/overview/overview.md

 draw_composition(compose_diff_adv)
 ```

-After this, the physics can be composed as follows:
+After this, the physics can be composed as follows.
+Here we specify, for example, that the `ϕ₁` that we wish to have in our final Decapode (as declared above) is called `ϕ` in `diffusion` and `ϕ₁` in `superposition`.
+Notice the fused result in `DiffusionAdvection`.

 ```@example DEC
 DiffusionAdvection_cospan = oapply(compose_diff_adv,